QuaSi-Software/Documentation/docs/resie_transient_effects.md

 \(PLR(E_{useful}) = \frac{E_{useful}}{E_{useful,rated}}\).

-During each timestep, both functions are evaluated according to the operational strategy to determine the part load ratio that is needed to meet the demand while not exeeding the maximum abailable power.
+During each timestep, both functions are evaluated according to the operational strategy to determine the part load ratio that is needed to meet the demand while not exceeding the maximum available power.

 If several outputs on a component exist, like with an combined heat and power plant, each output can have its own independent efficiency curve, so several efficiency curves are needed as input.
 In this case, it is necessary to ensure that the part-load factor is based on the same definition for all part-load depended efficiency curves to ensure comparability and a consistent basis.